top of page

 Careers and Higher Education

-Geography is one of the ten facilitating subjects, that are helpful to gain entry into a Russell Group University.
-A Level Geography can be accepted as either a science or an arts subject at universities.
-The skills developed throughout the course are transferable and helpful in a number of careers including urban planning, environmental, water resource and transport management and many IT roles requiring an understanding of GIS patterns.
+Geography is one of the ten facilitating subjects, that are helpful to enter a Russell Group University.
+A-Level Geography can be accepted as either a science or an arts subject at universities.
+The skills developed throughout the course are transferable and helpful in several careers including urban planning, environmental, water resource and transport management and many IT roles requiring an understanding of GIS patterns.

 Qualification